xpyx/xpyx.github.io/_posts/2020-12-28-xpyx-site-launched.md

 I have had a dream about creating a blog about my professional interests and now that I have only 30 study points left to acquire and finish my bachelor's thesis I feel that the time is right to start a diary of some sort.

-I chose to write in English, because one of the points of this blog is to help people understand techniques to create something.
+I chose to write in English, because one of the reasons behind this blog is to help as many people as possible to understand different techniques to create something.
 I have had so much help for my productions and projects from blogs of other people, so it's time to start giving back to the community.

 I'm not anywhere near a professional developer, yet, but I have a LOT of enthusiasm and motivation for being able to build systems that enable people to create art and make people's lives easier.
 What I want to achieve in my upcoming professional career is to help earth survive humans that are actively trying to destroy the planet.

 I study in Metropolia University of Applied Sciences and I'm majoring in Mobile Application Developement.
-My strong background in music makes me want to combine developing and music production.
+My strong background in music enables me to combine developing and music production.

 So the next blog post will be about a project where I investigate the possibilities of using neural nets for generating audio.
 I got a grant for this project from [Taike](https://www.taike.fi/) and I will be using this blog to keep a record of my experiences in the domain of [deep learning](https://en.wikipedia.org/wiki/Deep_learning) and [creative computing](https://en.wikipedia.org/wiki/Creative_computing).

+Welcome aboard!